 For a PDF, the magic number, a.k.a file signature, is

-hexadecimal notation which translates to the string representation of
+2550446 in hexadecimal notation which translates to the string representation of

 Many formats also specify a trailing signature as well.
 However, some softwares/libraries that create the files might be a bit indisciplined, thus failing to add a proper trailing signature.
 Hence, care has to be taken while considering trailing signatures for validations.